The voice of the LORD is powerful; the voice of the LORD is full of majesty. ~Psalm 29:4

-We see that the Lord’s voice is POWERFUL.
+We see the means.

-We see that the Lord’s voice is PEACEFUL.
+We see the multitudes.

 Have an attentive God Morning!